-The Enercom software is a robust package that allows you to:
+The Enercom software is a robust package that allows you to

-- 1. Monitor all emissions parameters.

-- 2. Record maximum, minimum, average and standard deviation for all emissions parameters.

-- 3. Select a variety of saving and printing options.

-- 4. Retrieve stored data.

-- 5. Enter custom fuel information.
+- 1. Monitor all emissions parameters. - 2.
+Record maximum, minimum, average and standard deviation for all emissions parameters. - 3.
+Select a variety of saving and printing options. - 4.
+Retrieve stored data. - 5.
+Enter custom fuel information. - 6.
+Open a terminal window to communicate directly using serial commands.